-Independent Non-Executive Director, member of the Supervisory Board

-Member of the Strategy and Capital Markets Committee, Chairman of the Audit and Risk Committee Year of birth: 1955
+Independent Non-Executive Director, member of the Supervisory Board Member of the Strategy and Capital Markets Committee, Chairman of the Audit and Risk Committee

-- 1981: Master of Political Science degree (major in Economics) from Helsinki University. - 1994: completion of management courses at Kansallis-Osake-Pankki Bank (Finland). - 2004: completion of executive education programme at IESE business school.
+1981: Master of Political Science degree (major in Economics) from Helsinki University.
+1994: completion of management courses at Kansallis-Osake-Pankki Bank (Finland).

+2004: completion of executive education programme at IESE business school.
-• Executive Chairman of the Board of Directors of East Office of Finnish Industries

-Stake in the bank's charter capital and percentage of ordinary shares held in the bank:
+Executive Chairman of the Board of Directors of East Office of Finnish Industries Stake in the bank's charter capital and percentage of ordinary shares held in the bank: No stake in the bank's charter capital.